Article 49 of the French Constitution: Critiques

 Traditionally, the article 49.3 is usually contested by members of opposing parties to the executive.
 Some politicians see the article as against democracy and democratic debate.
 Francois Hollande, then not yet president, in February 2006 describes it as a “brutality” and as a “blocage to democracy”.
 Martine Aubry describes it as “against democratic debate”.
 Manuel Valls, then prime minister to Francois Hollande, describes it as having perverse effects.
 This did not prevent them from using it more than anyone in the last 20 years.

 The biggest critiques to the article 49.3 was relative to the balance between the executive and legislative branch.
 However, these critiques are to be nuanced as the voice of the deputies can still be heard through the vote of no confidence.
 Indeed, if the vote of no confidence is adopted, the executive will most likely dissolve the assembly and thus give the citizens their voice on the matter through elections for deputies.

 A critique of this article is also on the motives behind its usage and its variety of reasons behind its usage.
 Indeed, some academicians argue that for the article 49.3 to be conformed to the article 24.1 of the constitution on general will, the reasons behind the 49.3 should be restricted to certain areas of effect.
 This would be done in order to restrain abusive use of this article and make sure that the political motives behind its use are necessary.
 These motives would be judged by the Constitutional Council.
 The issue would be if the motives are not sufficiently declared and clear and would lead to a subjective view of the bill.

 Statement of general policy (49.4)

 The Prime Minister may ask the Senate to approve a statement of general policy.
-Contrary to the vote of confidence, the responsibility of the government is not engaged.
+Unlike in a vote of confidence, statements of general policy do not engage the responsibility of the government.